-CPA, CMA, CFO & Director
+CFO & DIRECTOR

 Mr. Hugo is senior financial analyst at Marrelli Support Services Inc., providing CFO, accounting, regulatory compliance, and management advisory services to numerous issuers on the TSX, TSX-Venture and other Canadian and US exchanges.
 His public company experience includes preparation of financial statements, initial public offerings and business combinations transactions.
 Vic serves as Chief Financial Officer to a number of junior companies listed on the TSX Venture exchange.